Eloise (books): Original

+The first three sequels — Eloise in Paris, Eloise at Christmastime, and Eloise in Moscow — were withdrawn from publication by Thompson in the mid-'60s, but returned to print after her death in 1998.

 Subsequent

 Other modern Eloise titles released by Simon & Schuster include Eloise's Guide to Life (2000), Eloise at Christmas (2003), Eloise's What I Absolutely Love Love Love (2005) and Love & Kisses, Eloise (2005).
 The same publisher began producing Eloise stories "in the style of Kay Thompson and Hilary Knight" to their early-reader Ready-to-Reads line in 2005.
 By 2007, 11 titles had been released in that line.

-Thompson's time on the set of the 1957 musical film Funny Face inspired a new Eloise cartoon—Eloise in Hollywood (2006).
+Thompson's time on the set of the 1957 musical film Funny Face inspired a new Eloise cartoon Eloise in Hollywood (2006).

-Bernadette Peters narrates a collection of four Eloise stories—"Eloise", "Eloise in Paris", "Eloise at Christmastime", and "Eloise in Moscow", released by Simon & Schuster Audio in October 2015.
+Bernadette Peters narrates a collection of four Eloise stories — "Eloise", "Eloise in Paris", "Eloise at Christmastime", and "Eloise in Moscow", released by Simon & Schuster Audio in October 2015.
 They are available in audiobook and CD and book.

-Dramatic adaptations
+Adaptations

 In 2003, two made-for-TV movies based on the first two books were made by Walt Disney Television, titled Eloise at the Plaza and Eloise at Christmastime, starring Sofia Vassilieva as Eloise and Julie Andrews as Nanny.
 In 2006, an animated television series based on the characters of the books, premiered on Starz!
 Kids & Family, featuring Mary Matilyn Mouser as Eloise and Lynn Redgrave as Nanny.

 A direct-to-DVD animated feature entitled Eloise in Africa was announced in February 2009 but was never finished.
-It would have been made entirely at Animation Collective’s New York City facility.
+It would have been made entirely at Animation Collective's New York City facility.
 In 2011, an animatic from the film was uploaded onto Vimeo.

-A movie based on Eloise in Paris, starring Jordana Beatty as the title character and Uma Thurman as Nanny, was being developed by Charles Shyer, director of Alfie and Father of the Bride but little, if any, development on the film has been announced, and it was reported in 2010 that Thurman filed and subsequently settled a lawsuit against Handmade Films for £6m after production stalled and the company failed to meet her initial pay-or-play fee.
+A film based on Eloise in Paris, starring Jordana Beatty as the title character and Uma Thurman as Nanny, was being developed by Charles Shyer, director of Alfie and Father of the Bride but little, if any, development on the film has been announced, and in 2010 Thurman filed and subsequently settled a lawsuit against HandMade Films for £6m after production stalled and the company failed to meet her initial pay-or-play fee.

-In 2020 it was announced that the film re-entered development at MRC Film, to be written by Beauty and the Beast screenwriter Linda Woolverton and produced by Handmade Films.
+By 2020, the film re-entered development at MRC Film, and was to be written by Beauty and the Beast screenwriter Linda Woolverton and produced by HandMade Films.
+In August 2025, it was reported that a film version written by Amy Sherman-Palladino was casting for the main role.
+In November 2025, newcomer Mae Schenk was cast in the lead role, while Ryan Reynolds will portray an antagonist.
+Sherman-Palladino will also direct, with her co-writing with Woolverton and Hannah Marks, with the film to be released by Netflix.